Timendus/3d-vipr-maze/README.md

-At this point I had already written a simple run length decoder in Chip-8, so the next step was to write an encoder for our compile step and see what compression ratio we can get.
+At this point I had already written a simple run length decoder in Chip-8, so the next step was to write an encoder for our compile step and see what compression ratio we could get.
 This would determine which other, more drastic, measures would have to be taken to get to that working Chip-8 prototype.